Chapter 4

 is inclined by the axis of rotation, observes a clear point

-source - the quasar .
-The side observer
+source - the quasar.
+The lateral observer

-"B" then sees the radiation- active nucleus of
+"B" then sees the radiation - active nucleus of

 the galaxy with jets of ionized gas.